-1415 EXTENSIONS and VARIATIONS
+1411 EXTENSIONS and VARIATIONS

-- 14.115.1 Regulation 72 of the Public Contracts Regulations 2015 permits an amendment, extension or renewal of an existing Contract without triggering a new Procurement exercise in the following cases: - a) The original Contract includes a "clear, precise and unequivocal review clause" (including a price review clause) allowing for a certain modification to be made, provided the review clause(s) clearly state(s) the scope and nature of the changes that can be made and the conditions under which such a change can be made.
+- 11.1 Contracts that have been originally advertised with extension options and which contain clear extension options can be extended subject to acceptance under Article 10 Table B of the Constitution and under Regulation 72 of the Public Contracts Regulations 2015 permits an certain amendments, extensionand extensions or renewals of an existing Contract can be made without triggering a requirement for a new Procurement exercise in the following cases.
+Examples include: - (a) where the Contract contains a change control process and the scope and nature of the changes that can be made and the conditions under which such a change can be made are clear; - ÷A change of contractor cannot be realistically made for economic or technical reasons and would cause significant inconvenience or substantial duplication of the Council's costs or circumstances have arisen that the Council could not reasonably have foreseen and that require an amendment to the existing Contract, in both cases provided that each change does not increase the Contract's value by more than 50 per cent as a result - corporate restructures, takeovers and mergers - the modification is both below the EU procurement financial threshold and less than 10 per cent of the initial Contract value (where the contract is for goods or services) or less than 15 per cent of the initial Contact value, in the case of a works contract. - The proposed modifications are insubstantial - a) The original Contract includes a "clear, precise and unequivocal review clause" (including a price review clause) allowing for a certain modification to be made, provided the review clause(s) clearly state(s) the scope and nature of the changes that can be made and the conditions under which such a change can be made.
 The overall nature of the Contract must not be altered as a result of the change; - b) A change of contractor cannot be realistically made for economic or technical reasons and would cause significant inconvenience or substantial duplication of the Council's costs, and new works, services or supplies need to be purchased from the contractor.
 This is subject to the provision that each change does not increase the Contract's value by more than 50 per cent as a result; - c) Circumstances have arisen that the Council could not reasonably have foreseen and that require an amendment to the existing Contract.
 The Contract's overall nature must not be altered and the Contract's value must not increase by more than 50 per cent as a result of any change; - d) A new contractor is required to replace the contractor originally party to the Contract, either because this is the result of corporate restructuring, including takeover, merger, acquisition or insolvency leading to a universal or partial succession of the original contractor, or because this change was envisaged in a review clause in the original Contract.
 This provision cannot be relied on if the contractor is being replaced for a different reason;